 Troop 12 Parent & Scout Guide

-If you are or plan to join the troop as a parent volunteer, please download the PDF of Troop 12 guide and calendar 2016-2017.
+If you are or plan to join the troop as a parent volunteer, please download the PDF of the latest Troop 12 Parent and Scout Guide (to come).
 Read it carefully as it outlines Troop 12’s program, merit badge procedures, camping information, etc. All scouts AND parents should be familiar with it.
-A “live” copy of our calendar can be found by clicking here.

 Other BSA Information and Resources